Some will argue that mixed dog breeds are objectively better than purebred dogs.

 3 Little-Known Facts About German Shorthaired Weimaraner Puppies

 - As with many German dogs, this breed was developed primarily for hunting and other sport, but this does not make them aggressive, as some would assume.
-In fact, hunting dogs often need to be less aggressive so that they can cooperate with the other dogs in a hunting pack.
+Hunting dogs often need to be less aggressive so that they can cooperate with the other dogs in a hunting pack.

 - Another feature that is common to German dog breeds is a coat that is short yet thick, and the German Shorthaired Weimaraner has one of the richest coats of any dog.
 You will have trouble finding a dog or even puppies with fur that is denser than on the German Shorthaired Weimaraner.